Question 1: What are sea sponges, and how are they being used as tampons?

 Question 5: Can sea sponge tampons be used in public, while swimming, or while doing sports?

-Hi there, I'm April.
-Former co-owner of The Sea Sponge Company Inc. and producer of the popular Sea Clouds™ sea sponge tampons.
-And I'm here to answer your questions, and then some!
+Former owner of The Sea Sponge Company Inc. and producer of the popular Sea Clouds™ sea sponge tampons, I'm here to answer your questions, and then some!

 Since The Sea Sponge Company discontinued production of Sea Clouds™ sea sponge tampons, I have received dozens of emails daily from women wanting to know how they can get a hold of quality sponges or if the Sea Clouds™ will ever be available again.